 The most common reason KPIs fail is that they can be hard to measure.
 KPIs blend data, business objectives, and departmental targets to act as guideposts for success.
 Without that first piece—data—your KPIs are abstract and conceptual.

-Data grounds your KPIs, so you better make sure you can actually measure and track your KPIs.
+Data provides a foundation for your KPIs, so you better make sure you can actually measure and track them.
 A prominent example of this is the desire to measure “wins influenced by social media.”
-It is a brilliant concept that social media marketers rightfully laud and work towards However, measuring this is difficult.
-Social engagements often eschew the measurement technology traditional digital marketing teams have in place.
-Tracking cookies and inferred acquisition paths cannot show the real value of positive social interaction.
+It is a brilliant concept that social media marketers rightfully laud and work towards.
+However, measuring this is difficult.
+Social media engagements often eschew the measurement technology traditional digital marketing teams have in place, which is why it's important to keep technology simple.
+The tools of the marketing analytics trade - tracking cookies and inferred acquisition paths - cannot show the real value of positive social interaction.

 Metrics are only as useful as the data behind them.
-When the data that enables businesses to directly correlate an action to a goal is difficult to generate, or hard to interpret, the overall effectiveness of that measurement drastically diminishes.
-If a single KPI specifically drives a data point, it makes sense to sink significant resources into it to provide an accurate measurement.
+When the data to directly correlate an action to a goal is difficult to generate, or hard to interpret, the overall effectiveness of that measurement drastically diminishes.
+So, if a single KPI is specifically driven by a data point, it makes sense to sink significant resources to accurately measure it.

 When setting metrics, we should expect and embrace failure.

 Sometimes, a specific KPI is too difficult to measure.
 Which is okay.
 When setting metrics, we should expect and embrace failure.
 Companies should use the lessons learned by failed metrics to better set and measure subsequent KPIs.
 Overall, taking an interactive approach to metric development will help businesses stay ahead of emerging trends and collect the right data.